Every grower of plants has an occasional order

 time, it is actually, in some way, our fault.
 Often, however, when

-plants we've put online for you to order aren't ready, it's due to things
+plants we've put online for you to order aren't ready, it's most often due to things

 outside our control: delay of plugs from a supplier, plugs arriving